 Steroids for brain tumours

-Following a brain tumour diagnosis, it’s likely that you’ll be given steroids at some point during your treatment.
-These don’t treat the brain tumour itself, but could help to manage its side-effects.
+Following a brain tumour diagnosis, it’s likely that you’ll be given steroids at some point during treatment.
+While steroids don’t treat the brain tumour itself, they play an important role in managing symptoms or side effects from treatment.

-The steroids used for brain tumour treatment are called corticosteroids.
-These are NOT anabolic steroids, which are used by some athletes to build muscle.
+The steroids used for a brain tumour treatment are called corticosteroids.
+These are NOT anabolic steroids (the type used by athletes to build muscle).

 On this page: